samparkewolfe/Sound_Control/README.txt

 Visualise entire hand data in jitter.

-Make size of all bpatchers 320, 240
+Make size of all bpatchers 320, 240.

-Give final output bpatcher a background
+Give final output bpatcher a background.

 Merge model type with instrument.

 Move Choosing the poly buffer contents to the “generate” window.
 	Thus making it static for the instrument.